Career Progression and Job Opportunities After Completing Bus Driver Training

 Practical Driving and Test (Module 3)

 We will help you obtain the necessary skills to safely handle a bus or coach.
-Our practical PCV training will help you see the application of various tasks applied by experienced commercial drivers and instructors.
+Our practical PCV bus driver training will help you see the application of various tasks applied by experienced commercial bus drivers and instructors.

-Your training will include ‘S’ shaped reversing practice, lane discipline, braking exercise, stop and move on, as well as road and route driving to best prepare you for the practical test.
+Your bus driver training will include ‘S’ shaped reversing practice, lane discipline, braking exercise, stop and move on, as well as road and route driving to best prepare you for the practical test.

 Your practical training will usually take up to 5 days which will be enough time for you to gain a good understanding and pick up the necessary skills to pass your PCV bus driver training module 3 test.